springernature/frontend-playbook/accessibility/alt-text.md

 * Don’t say ‘Image of…’ or ‘Picture of…’ etc. (It's nearly always wrong to say an "Image of", because all images are … images.
 It's extraneous information that the screenreader announces.
 However, it can help to know the type of image - i.e. is it a photo, or a screenshot, or a cartoon, depending on the surrounding content and context.)
 * Don’t need to repeat information already given in the text on the page.
 * Be as succinct as possible but include details as needed.
-There is no hard character limit despite some guidance stating otherwise, [a screen reader won't truncate alt text.](https://yatil.net/blog/there-is-no-character-limit-for-alt-text)
 * Copyright info, image source, or other extra information should go in the caption, not the alt text.
 * Context is important e.g. it may be appropriate to note if an image is a photo or an artwork, whether a person is old or young, if the sky is stormy or clear, if that is relevant to the content.
 * Think about how you would describe the image to a person who can’t see it.